kidoz/storage-wiper/README.md

 - [ ] SMART data display

 ### Known Limitations
-- Requires root privileges for disk access
 - GUI only (no CLI yet)
 - Whole disk wiping only (no partition support)
 - No verification mode
 - ATA Secure Erase requires hardware support and may not work on all drives
+- D-Bus helper requires proper polkit configuration for privilege escalation

 ## Contributing